Expertium/expertium.github.io/Benchmark.md

 ## Dataset

-The dataset used in the benchmark is ~~FSRS Anki 20k~~ [Anki revlogs 10k](https://huggingface.co/datasets/open-spaced-repetition/anki-revlogs-10k), the largest in the world.
+The dataset used in the benchmark is [Anki revlogs 10k](https://huggingface.co/datasets/open-spaced-repetition/anki-revlogs-10k), the largest in the world.
 It contains data about ~727 million flashcard reviews from 10 thousand users, which is approximately 3 times more reviews than in the [Maimemo dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VAGUL0) and approximately 56 times more reviews than in [the Duolingo dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/N8XJME).

 The data itself is also different.
 In Anki, each user makes their own flashcards, while Maimemo and Duolingo offer pre-made courses.
 Simply put, Anki has "same learner - different material" kind of data, and Maimemo/Duolingo has "same material - different learner" kind of data.